Alipsa/renjin-test-maven-plugin/README.md

 # renjin-hamcrest-maven-plugin
-A maven plugin to execute R hamcrest tests using the Renjin ScriptEngine
+A maven plugin to execute R tests using the Renjin ScriptEngine

-It executes R Hamcrest test located in src/test/R dir.
+It executes R Hamcrest test located in src/test/R dir per default.
+Testthat tests are also supported.

 In some regards it is not as advanced as the test plugin in the renjin-maven-plugin e.g. tests are not forked and hence slightly slower; also a severely misbehaving test could crash the build but